The British Peerage

 The title ‘Baronet’ was originally introduced in England in the 14th century and was used by King James I in 1611 to raise funds for a war in Ireland.
 James sold the title, which lies below baron but above knight in the hierarchy, for £1000 to anyone whose annual income was at least that sum and whose paternal grandfather had been entitled to a coat of arms.
 Seeing this as an excellent way to raise funds, later monarchs also sold baronetcies.
 It is the only hereditary honour that is not a peerage.

-Peerages are created by the Queen.
-New hereditary peerages are only granted to members of the Royal Family; for example on his wedding day, Prince William was given a dukedom by the Queen and became the Duke of Cambridge.
-The Queen cannot hold a peerage herself, although she is sometimes referred to as the ‘Duke of Lancaster’.
+Peerages are created by the monarch.
+New hereditary peerages are only granted to members of the Royal Family; for example on his wedding day, Prince William was given a dukedom by the late Queen Elizabeth II and became the Duke of Cambridge.
+The monarch cannot hold a peerage themselves, although they are sometimes referred to as the ‘Duke of Lancaster’.

 As well as hereditary titles, the British peerage also includes life peerages, part of the British honours system.
 Life peerages are granted by the Government to honour individuals and give the recipient the right to sit and vote in the House of Lords.
 Today, most of those who sit in the House of Lords are life peers: only 90 of the 790 or so members are hereditary peers.